Yeah, greetings and welcome back, my good buddies, good friends El Rushball and the Excellence in Broadcasting Network.

 Interesting.

-Brian Ross, ABC, I just mentioned to you a moment ago could be the focal point of this.
+Brian Ross, ABC, I just mentioned to you a moment ago, could be the focal point of this.

-Uh at least two news organizations were tipped off to email messages sent by Representative Mark Foley long before the story of his sexually explicit remarks to teenage pages broke last week and forced him to resign.
+At least two news organizations were tipped off to email messages sent by Representative Mark Foley long before the story of his sexually explicit remarks to teenage pages broke last week and forced him to resign.

 The St. Petersburg Times and the Miami Herald received copies of an email exchange between Foley and a teenager, but neither paper gathered enough solid material to publish a story, according to statements by the paper's editors.

-Uh he deceived me too.
+He deceived me too.

-Uh then uh uh well the St. Petersburg Times said that last November it received copies of an email exchange between Foley and a former page from Louisiana.
+Then, well, the St. Petersburg Times said that last November it received copies of an email exchange between Foley and a former page from Louisiana.

-The uh newspaper said the boy who was underage didn't want his name used, and the paper said that it didn't want to publish accusations based on unnamed sources.
+The newspaper said the boy who was underage didn't want his name used, and the paper said that it didn't want to publish accusations based on unnamed sources.

 That's awfully convenient.

-I'm gonna have a heart attack.
+I'm going to have a heart attack.

 Fred Sanford here.